cubeapm/docs/docs/Installation/01_install/2_baremetal.md

 ## Next Steps

-After installing Cube, head over to the [Configure CubeAPM](../02_configure/02_configure.md) section for guidance on providing essential and other useful configuration to Cube.
+After installing Cube, head over to the [Configure CubeAPM](../02_configure/02_configure.md) section for details of all available configuration parameters.